Student Spotlight: David Govertsen

-The switch paid off, leading the Glen Ellyn native to a full scholarship at Northern Illinois University before embarking on a graduate program at Northwestern University.
-Finishing up his graduate studies in spring 2011, Govertsen began the next chapter of his career at the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago.
+The switch paid off, leading him to a full scholarship at Northern Illinois University before embarking on a graduate program at Northwestern University.
+Finishing up his graduate studies, Govertsen began the next chapter of his career at the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago.

-Hailing from a family of trombone players, Govertsen played with COD's student jazz group, but as he continued his studies, his brother encouraged him to sing instead.
+Considering his substantial success, Govertsen actually started his career playing music, as he came from a family of trombone players.
+He played with COD’s student jazz group, but as he continued his studies, his brother encouraged him to sing instead.

 “I wasn’t all that great of a trombone player and I was on the wait list for a number of schools,” he said.
 “My brother suggested the singing and NIU gave me a full scholarship.
 Singing wasn’t anything I ever considered before attending COD.”